ashutoshmjain/gita/src/mathuraChap04.md

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 It is important to understand `Dharma` as opposed to popular translation - religion. `Dharma` is rendering one's duties - without desires.
 Desire is an impulse to alter the reality. `Dharma` is a set of methods to find contentment whatever be the situation.
 If you were happy in current situation, why would you want to change?
+That, however, doesn't mean situation wouldn't change - they do all the time.
 Since the situations are always changing, `Dharma` is a dynamic role play.
 Religion, on the other hand, is fixated (blindly) either to the preservation of old values, or a painful persuasion of the new - towards a desired outcome.

 Righteous is simply rendering one's duties as expected by the current reality, and a curious welcome to ensuing change.
 For example, trees don't resist the weather.
 They shed their leaves or grow the new ones.
-Such objective surrender, with equal enthusiasm for change, removing self from the picture, is `Dharma`.
+Water flows no matter how convoluted river course.
+Such abject surrender, with equal enthusiasm for change, removing self from the picture, is `Dharma`.

 </div>